 Can you imagine the Apostle Paul saying that he was setting aside his own life that he might attain to the rapture?
 If Paul’s preparation was to attain to the rapture, then numerous Christians of today are going to be disappointed, for they have not by any means met the criteria presented by Paul.

-The third doctrine, that of going to "Heaven" by means of death or by a "rapture," is based on an error that has pervaded Christian thinking (and, in some instances, Jewish thinking) throughout the Christian Era.
-When it entered Jewish thinking I do not understand, since going to Heaven as a result of good behavior is not found in the Tenach, to the best of my knowledge.
+The third doctrine, that of going to “Heaven” by means of death or by a “rapture,” is based on an error that has pervaded Christian thinking (and, in some instances, Jewish thinking) throughout the Christian Era.
+When it entered Jewish thinking I do not understand, since (to the best of my knowledge) going to Heaven as a result of good behavior is not found in the Tenach.

 What a monumental and distracting error this is!
 The Christian believers, for the most part, are waiting to die and go to Heaven so they can recline in a mansion on a golden street, doing nothing of significance for eternity.